No products in the cart.

 Step 3: Chop the leaves

 Bring the leafy ends together.
 With a rocking and angled motion of the knife, chop the parsley from one end to the other.
 Chop it any way you prefer or need for a particular recipe: coarse, medium, or fine.
-You might have to cut through the entire bunch two or three times for a finer chop.
+You might have to cut through the entire bunch three or four times for a finer chop.

 The best and easiest way to chop parsley is the so-called “rock chop method”.
 In this method, the tip of the blade remains on the cutting board, while you move the knife up and down to chop the parsley.
 You don’t have to move fast to chop parsley.
 On the contrary, the right technique is what matters.
 Try to maintain control over the knife to ensure proper cutting.